jacinyan/typezilla/README.md

 ## About The Project

-This project is inspired by an professional experience with agile methodology.
-Jira has its significant place in this, and therefore the project is named Typezilla, as a respectful parody.
-On top of that, the project acts as a reinforcement of what I have learned about React.js, with a main focus on building custom React hooks, and a first ever practice in TypeScript syntax developing React applications.
+This project is inspired by an professional experience with agile methodology, in which Jira has its significant place.
+At the same time, I had been planning to embark on my journey using TypeScript, and therefore the project is named Typezilla, as a respectful parody to them both.
+In a nutshell, the project acts as a reinforcement and improvement of what I have learned about React.js, with a main focus on custom React hooks this time around.
+This is also my first ever practice in TypeScript syntax building complete React applications.

 ### App Structure